jmedri/JSM2022_HomeOwnership/README.md

 * cb_2020_us_county_20m.zip
 * cb_2020_us_state_20m.zip

 Then run the scripts "do_process_data.R" and "do_analysis.R" in that order to reproduce all data processing and analyses.
+The data processing is expected to take less than 10 minutes on a standard PC, while the analysis make take between 2 to 5 hours, since it fits several models using MCMC.

 ## Shiny App